kilianknoll/DWDForecast/README.rst

 Once you found the closest station, note the number and change the python script in the inline comments to your needs

+Next major section is the configuration is to change the solar system´s ke characteristics such as location, azimuth, elevation, inverter, pannels etc.
+Please see inline comments in script for more detail.

 python dwdforecast.py